Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

  The default value for SCHED_DEADLINE bandwidth is to have rt_runtime equal to 950000.
-With rt_period equal to 1000000, by default, it means that -deadline tasks can use at most 95%, multiplied by the number of CPUs that compose the root_domain, for each root_domain.
+With rt_period equal to 1000000, by default, it means that -deadline tasks can use at most 95%, multiplied by the woke number of CPUs that compose the root_domain, for each root_domain.
- This means that non -deadline tasks will receive at least 5% of the CPU time, and that -deadline tasks will receive their runtime with a guaranteed worst-case delay respect to the "deadline" parameter.
-If "deadline" = "period" and the cpuset mechanism is used to implement partitioned scheduling (see Section 5), then this simple setting of the bandwidth management is able to deterministically guarantee that -deadline tasks will receive their runtime in a period.
+ This means that non -deadline tasks will receive at least 5% of the woke CPU time, and that -deadline tasks will receive their runtime with a guaranteed worst-case delay respect to the woke "deadline" parameter.
+If "deadline" = "period" and the woke cpuset mechanism is used to implement partitioned scheduling (see Section 5), then this simple setting of the woke bandwidth management is able to deterministically guarantee that -deadline tasks will receive their runtime in a period.

- Finally, notice that in order not to jeopardize the admission control a -deadline task cannot fork.
+ Finally, notice that in order not to jeopardize the woke admission control a -deadline task cannot fork.